Jacknh/mysite/README.md

-# my-site
-This is a my own site construction project, basicly some blogs, self introduction, and some life records.
+This website is a persional blog site, created by gatsby.

+I wrote this website for recording my blogs relevant to tech, life and some others.
+No bussines purpose!

+--From Jack Zhang